tc39/proposal-temporal/docs/now.md

 ## Methods

-### Temporal.now.**zonedDateTime**(_timeZone_: object | string = Temporal.now.timeZone(), _calendar_: object | string = 'iso8601') : Temporal.DateTime
+### Temporal.now.**zonedDateTimeISO**(_timeZone_: object | string = Temporal.now.timeZone()) : Temporal.ZonedDateTime

 **Parameters:**

 - `timeZone` (optional object or string): The time zone to get the current date and time in, as a `Temporal.TimeZone` object, an object implementing the [time zone protocol](./timezone.md#protocol), or a string.
   If not given, the current system time zone will be used.
-- `calendar` (optional `Temporal.Calendar`, plain object, or string): The calendar system to get the current date and time in.
-  If not given, the ISO 8601 calendar will be used.

 **Returns:** a `Temporal.ZonedDateTime` object representing the current system date, time, time zone, and time zone offset.

-This method gets the current date, time, time zone, and time zone offset according to the system settings.
+This method gets the current date, time, time zone, and time zone offset according to the system settings, in the reckoning of the ISO 8601 calendar system.
-Optionally a time zone can be given in which the time is computed, and a calendar system in which the date is reckoned.
+Optionally a time zone can be given in which the time is computed, instead of the current system time zone.

-Subsequent calculations using this object (e.g. adding days or changing the time) will retain the same time zone and calendar.
+This method is the same as `zonedDateTime()`, but always uses the ISO 8601 calendar.

 Example usage: